guerrato/asafe-digital-test/README.md

 In conclusion, this technical test project for A-SAFE Digital showcases a comprehensive approach to modern API development and software architecture.
 By leveraging technologies such as Fastify, Prisma, Docker, and more within a monorepo structure, the project demonstrates versatility and scalability in building a robust "blog posts" API.

 The project emphasizes adherence to SOLID principles and utilizes Dependency Injection to promote modular design and maintainable code.
 This architectural approach ensures flexibility and scalability, enabling seamless integration of new features and enhancements.

+The WebSocket integration using fastify-websocket in this project underscores its commitment to delivering responsive and interactive API solutions.
+By enabling real-time propagation of likes and dislikes, the project enhances user engagement and showcases proficiency in leveraging cutting-edge technologies for modern web development challenges.

 Testing plays a pivotal role in the project's development, exemplified by the implementation of Jest and Supertest.
 These tests validate critical functionalities of the API, ensuring reliability and correctness across different scenarios.